SC-DevTeam/Pinocchio/README.md

 * proxy [cr - coc - bb - hh - bs]

 Proxies.
-Actually only proxy cr would work.
+Actually only proxy cr and coc would work.